How to make the most of an interest rate drop

 Set by the Bank of Canada, what’s known as the overnight rate is an interest rate used primarily to keep inflation in check, says JR Shaw School of Business Finance instructor Tannya McBride (Finance ’07).
 Higher rates make borrowing more expensive, which curtails spending, which should then lower the demand for goods and services, keeping prices in check.
-Currently, the overnight rate sits at 1.5%.

-As with seasons and the environment, that rate is like a force of nature, affecting virtually every aspect of our economic ecosystem, and our finances in particular.
 “We’ve been very spoiled in the last few years,” says McBride.
 “Interest rates have been extremely low.
 The problem is that, in these years of low rates, people have maxed their credit.”

 1. Mind your mortgage

 The Bank of Canada interest rate is worked into your mortgage as a cost of doing business.
 When it goes up, banks’ prime lending rates tend to follow, often resulting in higher mortgage rates and other loans.

 If a fixed rate looks better than the ups and downs (well, mostly ups, now) of your variable rate mortgage, talk to your bank about locking in, says McBride.
 Or, if your fixed rate is nearing the end of its term, ask to renew early, before the rate hike.

 “A third possibility is refinancing your mortgage,” says McBride.
 In some cases, it may be cheaper to break the contract, pay the associated penalty and start again.
 The bank can do the math to help you decide.